 The Los Angeles Philharmonic's commitment to the presentation of music of our time is evident in its subscription concerts, the exhilarating Green Umbrella series, and through its extensive commissioning initiatives.
-The Los Angeles Philharmonic New Music Group, devoted exclusively to performing compositions on the cutting edge of the repertoire, attracts leading composers and performers of contemporary music.
+Now in its 29th year, the Los Angeles Philharmonic New Music Group, devoted exclusively to performing compositions on the cutting edge of the repertoire, attracts leading composers and performers of contemporary music.